blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 :::caution
 There are two limitations of Blockchain APIs computing:
 - During high volatility the amount that you will get may differ because of slippage
-- If some tokens implement a fee mechanism (for example 5% sell fee), this fee mechanism is not taken in account by the Blockchain APIs math
+- If some tokens have a fee mechanism (for example, 5% sell fee), this fee mechanism is not taken into account by the Blockchain APIs math

 Other than that, you will get the exact same output as Uniswap shows you.
 :::

 ## Helper methods

-The 3 method that we previously saw are the core methods of the API, all of the other methods are made to support the above methods.
+The 3 method that we saw are the core methods of the API, the other methods support the above methods.

 In this part we will see:
 - How to handle token decimals